Sooty mold: Control

 The simplest form of non-chemical control is to wipe and wash affected plant parts with lukewarm water and soap, insecticidal soap or dish soap, one tablespoon per gallon of water; strong soaps or detergents may damage the plant.
-This can also be sprayed if the plant is large but is much less effective than when combined with physical removal.
-After allowing the soap to sit for a while the sooty mold is rinsed off with a hose/ water.
+This can also be sprayed if the plant is large, but it is much less effective than when combined with physical removal.
+After allowing the soap to sit for a while, the sooty mold is rinsed off with a hose/ water.
 Sooty mold will regrow, unless the underlying reason for its growth is eliminated.

 Chemical control of sooty mold itself is not needed.
 If sap-sucking pests are responsible for the honeydew on which the mold is growing, there are several options:

 Using formulations of neem oil, which is an organic broad spectrum pesticide, insecticide, fungicide and miticide controls mites and insects such as whitefly, aphid, scale, and mealy bugs, and additional fungus diseases like black spot, rust, mildew, and scab.
 Neem oil can be used on house plants, flowers, vegetables, trees, shrubs and fruit indoors and outdoors.
 Neem oil is biodegradable and has not been shown to be toxic to mammals, birds, bees, earthworms, or beneficial insects.

 Synthetic insecticides such as the organophosphates acephate (orthene), malathion, or diazinon can be used in severe cases but read the labels for approved crops and the number of days to wait to harvest.